maevecrossan/peaceful-path/README.md

 * iPad Pro: 2732px x 2048px
 * iPad 14 Pro Max: 2796px x 1290px

-I used four different browsers and their devtools on the above devices to view and test my website:
+I used four different browsers and their DevTools on the above devices to view and test my website:
 * Chrome
 * Safari
 * Firefox